-The old forms for function declaration and definition are still supported, but considered obsolescent.
+The old form for function declaration and definition is still supported, but is considered obsolescent.
 Use of the prototype form is recommended in new code.
 The old function-definition form is represented in the following syntax:

 '''

-[ sc-specifier ] [ type-specifier ] declarator ( [ identifier-list ] )
+[ sc-specifier ]][ type-specifier ]] declarator ( [[ identifier-list ]] )

-[parameter-declarations]
+[[parameter-declarations]]

 function-body

 '''

 The identifier-list is an optional list of identifiers that the function will use as the names of formal parameters.
-The parameter-declaration arguments establish the types of the formal parameters.
+The parameter-declarations establish the types of the formal parameters.